Distinguishable consequence of classical gravity on quantum matter

-Contrary to the hypothesis that gravity is quantum \cite{Carn22,BoseMaz22}, a stochastic classical gravity will not entangle the source masses.
-But since the field is a dynamical entity, it can mediate classical correlations between the motion of the source masses.
-It is precisely this subtle detail that is missing by naively adopting the view that the only effect of classical stochastic gravity is the decoherence of the source masses \cite{karolyhazy_gravitation_1966, Dio87,penrose_gravitys_1996,blencowe_effective_2013,Kafri14,Bass17,kanno_noise_2021, anastopoulos_gravitational_2022}.
+Contrary to the hypothesis that gravity is quantum \cite{Carn22,BoseMaz22}, stochastic classical gravity should not entangle the source masses.
+But since the gravitational field is a dynamical entity, it can mediate classical correlations between the motion of the source masses.
+It is precisely this subtle detail that is missed by naively adopting the view that the only effect of classical stochastic gravity is to decohere the source masses \cite{karolyhazy_gravitation_1966, Dio87,penrose_gravitys_1996,Anast96,blencowe_effective_2013,Kafri14,Bass17,kanno_noise_2021, anastopoulos_gravitational_2022}.
 It certainly does, but it leaves a telltale sign distinct from quantum gravity, and from other extraneous sources of decoherence.

 We describe a consistent and generic low-energy theory of classical gravity interacting with quantum source masses, and produce experimentally relevant signatures of such a theory.
-These signatures are smoking-gun evidence for the hypothesis that gravity is classical.
-Crucially, these predictions are sensitive to the difference between a classical description of gravity and an effective quantum theory of gravitation \cite{Brons12,Gupta52,Feyn63,Schw63,deWitt67,Wein64ii,Don94}, and can be tested without macroscopic masses in quantum superpositions \cite{Bose17,MarVed17}.
+Consideration of a concrete experimental scenario allows us to explicitly verify the lack of entanglement in such theories.
+Crucially however, the correlations mediated by the gravitational field are sensitive to the difference between a classical description of gravity and an effective quantum theory of gravitation \cite{Brons12,Gupta52,Feyn63,Schw63,deWitt67,Wein64ii,Don94}, and can be tested without macroscopic masses in quantum superpositions \cite{Bose17,MarVed17}.

 \emph{Classical-quantum theory. } Even if gravity is classical, it is necessary that when a quantized mass interacts with it, the ensuing dynamics does not prevent the assignment of a legitimate joint state.
 That is, there exists a positive-definite unit-trace operator $\hat{\rho}_t(z)$ in the Hilbert space of the quantum object for each classical state $z$ in the phase space of the classical gravitational field.
 The (quantum) state of the mass alone is $\hat{\rho}_Q = \int \dd{z} \hat{\rho}_t (z)$, while the (classical) state of the field alone is $p_t(z) = \Tr \hat{\rho}_t (z)$.
-The general structure of the dynamics of $\hat{\rho}_t(z)$ is \cite{Aleks81,BouTras88,PrezKis97,PerTer01, Opp18,OppZach22}
+The general structure of the dynamics of $\hat{\rho}_t(z)$ is \cite{Aleks81,BouTras88,PrezKis97,PerTer01, Opp18,OppZach22,Oppenheim:2022xjr}

 This equation consists of several qualitatively distinct terms: the first row describes pure quantum state evolution by the Hamiltonian $\hat{H}_t(z)$ and quantum diffusion described by the Lindblad operators $\{\hat{L}_\alpha\}$ with diffusion constants $Q_{\alpha \beta}(z)$; the second row, as we shall see, describes classical pure state evolution and diffusion with constants $C_i(z)$ and $C_{ij}(z)$; and the last line is ``classical-quantum diffusion'' with constants $M_{\alpha i}(z)$.